Teaching Secondary Math Conceptually:

 You must click SAVE before you write another summary or move on to another part of the course.

 Teaching Secondary Math Conceptually: Meeting Mathematics Standards was developed by Dr. Kim Chappell.
-Dr. Chappell is an Associate Professor of Education at Grace University in Nebraska.
-Currently, she teaches graduate courses in the Teacher Education Department.
-She not only mentors teacher candidates, but also teaches online courses, writes curriculum, and supervises graduate research.
-Dr. Chappell has over 24 years of teaching experience and holds two master’s degrees: a Master of Education in Curriculum and Instruction, and a Master of Science in Mathematics Education.
+Dr. Chappell is an Assistant Professor of Education at Fort Hays State University in Kansas.
+Currently, she teaches graduate courses in the Advanced Education Programs Department.
+She supervises research projects, mentors students, and writes curriculum.
+Dr. Chappell has over 29 years of teaching experience and holds two master’s degrees: a Master of Education in Curriculum and Instruction, and a Master of Science in Mathematics Education.
 Dr. Chappell has a Doctorate of Education degree in Instructional Leadership.

 You may contact the instructor by emailing Professor Chappell at email@example.com or calling her at 509-891-7219, Monday through Friday, 8:00 a.m. - 5:00 p.m.
 PST.
 Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
 Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.